CBS Announces Kevin Hart Will Host New Summer Game Show

 — Lexie Torres (@lexxxxielou) April 11, 2018

 Today’s TKO announcement adds to Hart’s already busy and successful year.
-He is currently performing on a stand up comedy world tour called “The Kevin Hart: Irresponsible Tour” and his appearance in the Jumanji reboot helped that movie gross over $900 million at the box office not to mention becoming Sony Pictures’ highest-grossing domestic movie ever.
+He is currently performing on a stand-up comedy world tour called “The Kevin Hart: Irresponsible Tour” and his appearance in the Jumanji reboot helped that movie gross over $900 million at the box office not to mention becoming Sony Pictures’ highest-grossing domestic movie ever.
 He will also appear in the upcoming movie Night School which Hart co-wrote and stars in.
-In addition, Kevin’s book, I Can’t Make This Up: Life Lessons, was on the top spot of the New York Times Best Sellers list for 10 weeks in a row.
+In addition, Kevin’s book, I Can’t Make This Up: Life Lessons, was in the top spot of the New York Times Best Sellers list for 10 weeks in a row.

 No premiere date has been given for the one-hour long TKO show at this time.